 Everett’s first days in STEPs consisted of painting walls, which Everett couldn’t stand.
 He was itching to start building things again.
 He stuck with it, however, and always showed up to class early and stayed late.
 He was the first to volunteer any time help was needed.
 He even learned the trade of welding and how to operate a forklift.
 His favorite part of STEPs was the hands on experience, and his supervisor, Joe Ryan.
 Everett felt that Joe always listened to and supported him.
 Due to his background in construction, Everett was able to finish STEPs in a third of the time, making him the first ever STEPs graduate.

 Even after graduating the program, Everett continued to come back to Father Joe’s Villages on a volunteer basis.
 “I wanted to give them a better idea of what my skills were and what my work ethic was.”
 Everett proved to be such an asset that Joe eventually took his supervisor aside and explained that they needed to hire Everett “before someone else does.”
-Everett was finally hired on full time as a 3rd level Technician.
+After interviewing, Everett was hired on to Father Joe’s Villages Facilities as a 3rd Level Technician!

 A Stable Foundation